horenbergerb/github-pages-obsidian-sync/README.md

 ## Configuration

 Configuration is in a bad state right now.
-There are directories and arguemnts that need to be configured in container_manager.sh, copy_and_commit.sh, and Dockerfile.
+There are directories and arguments that need to be configured in container_manager.sh, copy_and_commit.sh, and Dockerfile.
 You also need to add your github token in a github_token.txt file.

 ## Running the docker